Entering Wells Harbour

 The entrance channel across the bar and into the harbour is subject to change from time to time, however the buoyage system is relatively stable.

-From the Leading Buoy (a west cardinal mark) approximately 155°, the North Outer Buoy, quick flashing Red, is visible in most conditions.
-After passing this to port make good a course for the South Outer buoy, flashing red once every three seconds.
+From the Leading Buoy (a west cardinal mark) approximately 165°, the North Outer Buoy, a yellow special mark flashing Y 2.5s, is visible in most conditions.
+Pass either side of the yellow buoy and make good a course for the South Outer buoy, flashing red once every three seconds.
 On approaching this buoy, the large Green No 1 conical buoy and Red No 2 can boy will be visible to starboard (South).
 Make good a course to come between them until the smaller buoys of the channel become visible.

 From the starboard buoy No. 9 (the 'Knock'), the channel bends away towards the south-east into quieter waters.
 The wide sweep to the east just past the lifeboat house must be made with the red buoys quite close on the port-hand side as the channel is quite narrow.
 On passing the green buoy named the 'Pool', sweep round to the south-west and follow the buoys to the last red can buoy then sweep back south-east close to the marsh edge and follow the red buoys all the way to the quay.